ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/deploy.md

 {: #deploy-networking}

-Please consider these additional changes as a part of your networking design and deployment.
+Please consider these additional changes as a part of your networking design and deployment to ensure your specific requirements are met.

 * Firewall Appliance Configuration : Configure firewalls according to customer preferences and security requirements, ensuring that the chosen firewall solution aligns with the intended level of protection and access control policies.
 Also ensure the proper routing rules are configured in the VPCs (egress and ingress) but also on the customer on premise router to steer traffic to the chosen firewall solution.
 * DR Networking Configuration : Implement customized solutions for disaster recovery networking, which includes configuring VPC routing rules, setting up appropriate firewall rules, and any other network configurations required to support your DR strategy.